Cyan4973/xxHash/doc/xxhash_spec.md

 ### Final Mixing Step (avalanche)

 To make sure that all input bits have a chance to impact any bit in the output digest (avalanche effect), the final step of the XXH3 algorithm is usually one of the two fixed operations that mix the bits in a 64-bit value.
-These operation are denoted `avalanche()` and `avalanche_XXH64()` in the following XXH3 description.
+These operations are denoted `avalanche()` and `avalanche_XXH64()` in the following XXH3 description.

 ```c
 avalanche(u64 x):